maubanel/p4v-unreal/installing/README.md

 ##### `Step 1.`\|`BTS`|:small_blue_diamond:

 Download [P4V](https://www.perforce.com/downloads/helix-visual-client-p4v) which is the GUI manager that should work for most issues that arise.
+This will install all the software you need.
+If you are installing on a mac you need to select either the Intel or Apple Silicone and which version of the OS you are running.
+On a PC select the `.exe` if you are not familiar with installing `.msi` programs (they both do the same thing).

 ![download p4v installer from perforce](images/downloadHelix.png)